 ![]() Gua sha marks |

 The use of mental and physical exercises has been a part of Chinese health preservation since the earliest written descriptions.
-Today, they are referred to as Qigong (氣功) and are most famous for flowing, circular movements in time with the breath, in part exercise and part meditation.
-Although a regular class is best, the aim in clinic is to find some introductory exercises that can facilitate improvement between sessions and aid self-management.
+With over 12 years experience in Tai Chi (太極), 15 years of working with musculoskeletal disorders and my PhD in mitochondrial biology, the main mechanism that triggers adaptation to exercise, I can offer advice on exercises that can facilitate improvement between sessions and aid self-management.
 As ability increases, the exercises can be refined, modified or advanced.

 Learn More ...One of the most profound aspects of Chinese medicine is its view of the world as a complex web of interconnections.
 Its ability to tease apart these relationships and plan strategically form the core of Chinese medicine, by which it is possible to uncover the roots of disease and correct them at their source with appropriate lifestyle advice.
 The main schools of Chinese philosophy are: